nguyen1024/knowledge_base/P/Programs-Acronis-True-Image.md

 ## How to Move Licences

+- Option 1
   - Start Acronis True Image after expiry.
   - Follow the prompts.
+- Option 2
+  - Start Acronis True Image once all the licences have been used.
+  - Log into your account.
+  - Follow the prompts to move a licence from a computer with a licence to a computer without a licence.

 Source